cyanit/Spacer/README.md

 If you have a dark wallpaper, you should customize the icon (the svg is within the resources).
 Im working on a switch though.

 ![Spacer on a dark wallpaper](https://imgur.com/download/FGwvrpb)
+Wallpaper: "Morning in Dresden" by cyanit (all rights reserved)